ministryofjustice/moj-job-descriptions/development-operations/01-devops.md

 - Build tools to automate tasks
 - Contribute ideas to the wider team and help grow our DevOps community.
 - Contribute to a diverse, inclusive culture across the development community, growing awareness, inclusivity, and balance
-- Occasionally participate in 2nd line support during office hours, and sometimes out of hours (for which you’ll be paid an allowance and further hourly payment when on-call)

 ### People:
 - Share knowledge of tools and techniques with the wider team and community, both developers and non-developers, and maintain DevOps culture.